ucsb-cs156-f23/team02-f23-6pm-4/README.md

 If you see the following on localhost, make sure that you also have the frontend code running in a separate window.

 ```
 Failed to connect to the frontend server...
-On Heroku, be sure that PRODUCTION is defined.
+On Dokku, be sure that PRODUCTION is defined.
 On localhost, open a second terminal window, cd into frontend and type: npm install; npm start";
 ```

-# Getting Started on Heroku
+# Getting Started on Dokku

-On Heroku, you'll need to set the following configuration variable:
+On Dokku, you'll need to set the following configuration variable:

-* Using the Heroku CLI:
+* Using the Dokku CLI:
   ```
-  heroku config:set PRODUCTION=true --app <heroku app name>
+  Dokku config:set PRODUCTION=true --app <Dokku app name>
   ```
-* Or set it on the Heroku Dashboard:
+* Or set it on the Dokku Dashboard:
   ![image](https://user-images.githubusercontent.com/1119017/149855768-7b56164a-98f7-4357-b877-da34b7bd9ea4.png)

 You'll also need to follow the OAuth set up instructions here: [`docs/oauth.md`](docs/oauth.md).

-If you get the following message on Heroku, it probably means that you failed to setup the `PRODUCTION` environment variable.
+If you get the following message on Dokku, it probably means that you failed to setup the `PRODUCTION` environment variable.

 ```
 Failed to connect to the frontend server...
-On Heroku, be sure that PRODUCTION is defined.
+On Dokku, be sure that PRODUCTION is defined.
 On localhost, open a second terminal window, cd into frontend and type: npm install; npm start";
 ```

 # Accessing swagger